Orwell Astronomical Society (Ipswich)

 Theme: Jupiter.

 OASI held its 1976 open day on Saturday 18 September.
-The skies were clear and we showed visitors the night sky through the 26 cm refractor and, in the school grounds, with the naked eye.
+The sky was clear and we showed visitors the night sky through the 26 cm refractor and, in the school grounds, with the naked eye.
 We were unable to open up the NCC Barrell Telescope because it, and it alone, was covered by a pocket of mist.

-Over 150 people visited Orwell Park during the event.
-As in previous years, we were very short of members helping but the day went well apart from a short delay in the first lecture programme.
+Over 150 people attended the event.
+As in previous years, we were very short of members helping but the day went well apart from a short delay to the first lecture programme.
 Some visitors were upset that we had sold all tickets for the prize draw (generating £115 for OASI funds) but this was due to so many members, to whom I extend my thanks, selling tickets.

 In total, the open day increased OASI funds by just under £120 (including a donation of £18).
-Thanks are due to all members who did so much before and on the day itself; although there are too many to mention by name I think I should mention David Barnard and Martin Cook who spent most of their holiday from the Civic College repairing and repainting the Observatory.
+Thanks are due to all members who did so much before and on the day itself; although there are too many to mention all by name, I should mention in particular David Barnard and Martin Cook who spent most of their holiday from Ipswich Civic College repairing and repainting the Observatory.
 Another band of people who I would like to thank is the wives, girlfriends and other people who baked cakes to sell on the refreshment stall.
 The tables were full again and by the time I had finished my talks at 5.00pm, all the baking had been sold!
 The profit from the sale of refreshments was just over £10.

 Roy Cheesman